hair-punk/fec3-abhi-service/README.md

 npm run front-end

-now the server is operational, and should be accessable from localhost:3007
+now the server is operational, and should be accessable from localhost:3008

+The videoplayer will not work without an s3 bucket integration.